HENU406/DisenKGE-DDI/README.md

 ## Training model:

 + Install all the requirements from `requirements.txt.`
++ Execute sh ./preprocess.sh for extracting the dataset and setting up the folder hierarchy for experiments.
 + Commands for reproducing the reported results on drug-drug interaction prediction:

 ```sh